Programming-Notes-all-languages/CPP-Notes/Procedural Programming/C++ Basics/README.md

         <a>The buffer is <em>flushed</em> periodically, meaning all the information that has been stored in the buffer will be printed to the console</a>
       </li>
       <li>
-        <a>endl has two jobs: endl moves the curser to the next line of code in the program and it flushes the buffer</a>
+        <a>endl has two jobs: endl moves the cursor to the next line of code in the program and it flushes the buffer</a>
       </li>
       <li>
         <a>The \n character is often preferred because it moves the cursor to the next line of the console, but does not request a flush.
 Since the program will be flushed less when the \n character is used instead of endl, compilation time will be shorter</a>